 - BA (Hons) Archaeology and Anthropology, University of Cambridge, 2003

-Rebecca would welcome the opportunity to supervise PhD students undertaking research in the following areas: Qualitative methods; Ageing; Frailty; Loneliness and social isolation; Care Home research.
+I welcome the opportunity to supervise PhD students undertaking research in the following areas: Qualitative methods; health inequalities; ageing; frailty; loneliness and social isolation; care home research.

 Sarah K Smith: Exploring how touch-screen technology may facilitate meaningful activities in leisure time for people living with dementia in the community (Rebecca supervised with Professor Gail Mountain at the University of Sheffield & Dr Brenda Gannon at the University of Manchester.
 Sarah's PhD was funded by the White Rose ESRC Doctoral Training Centre Network).
 Completed 2015.